racingDeveloper/poetic-pokemons/README.md

 ## Running e2e tests
 First you need to run the application, then ```make test-e2e```

-**Note:**: this is very sub-optimal, in a real project with CI/CD pipeline the application would be already started and the url would be injected from env.
+**Note**: this is very sub-optimal, in a real project with CI/CD pipeline the application would be already started and the url would be injected from env.

+## Assumptions
+- because no specific pokemon game version was required, I am going to use the description from the latest version available in english
+- the pokemon API and Shakespeare translations API are external services, for this reason the adapter implementations (ApiPokemonCatalog and ApiShakespeareTranslator) are tested in integration.
+If those were internal services using consumer driven contract tests would have been a better solution.